Gift-Chukwudi/Data-Analysis/PowerBI_Projects/Expense_Analysis/README.md

 - November: Amount spent was more by 7.8%.
 - December: Amount spent was more by 36.36%.
 Had the most spend on External Labor.

+#### d.
+Donut Chart
+I used the Donut Chart to visualize the proportion of total spend across different cost groups, including Labour, Amortization, Hardware & Software, Shared Services, Capex, and Miscellaneous (Others).